appfoundry/Reliant/README.md

 In this very simple example we have a concept of a `StringProvider` which will generate some strings shown by various view in our application.
 We configure Reliant to create a "singleton" instance of this string provider.
 The reason why you would use dependency injection is that you can avoid hard dependencies to implementations.
 That's why we have a `StringProvider` protocol.
-The configuration will create an actual implementation instance, but what that instance is can now be hidden from the code.
-In this case we use the `DefaultStringProvider`
+The configuration will create an actual implementation instance, but that instance is hidden from the actual dependent application code.
+In this case we use the `DefaultStringProvider`.

 #### Bootstrapping a context